Dr. Matthew DeJonghProfessor of Computer Science

 Matt DeJongh joined the Hope College Department of Computer Science in 2002.
-He teaches courses in software design, programming languages and computational theory, and serves as the department chair.
-He also serves as director of the Senior Seminar program, overseeing the capstone courses in which senior students write their lifeview papers before leaving Hope College.
+He teaches courses in software design, programming languages and computational theory, and has served as the department chair.
+He has also served as director of the Senior Seminar program, overseeing the capstone courses in which senior students write their lifeview papers before leaving Hope College.
 Matt came to Hope after working as a software engineer for a bioinformatics company.
 He has carried that expertise with him as he conducts interdisciplinary collaborative research with students and colleagues in both the computer science and biology departments.

 AREAS OF INTEREST